Our Journal has covered the history of BAFHS parishes, find dozens of articles below.

-Volunteer members of the society wrote these articles.
-Most of them have no formal professional training as authors or historians.
-We are most grateful to them for making their local knowledge and interests available.
+Volunteer members of the society wrote these articles and we are most grateful to them for making their local knowledge and interests available.
 We have notes on changes to diocese records and coverage of medieval parishes.
-The Bristol Records Office holds Baptism, Marriage, and Death records for the Bristol Diocese.
+Bristol Archives holds Baptism, Marriage, and Death records for the Bristol Diocese.

 A note on records of the Bristol Diocese

 Before 1541, Bristol was in the diocese of Worcester, passing to the diocese of Gloucester when founded.
 However, in 1542 the Abbey church of St Augustine became the Cathedral Church of the city and county of Bristol.
 The new diocese consisted of the parishes in the city, a few parishes from Gloucestershire, the parish of Abbots Leigh in Somerset (because the manor was the country residence of the Abbot) and the county of Dorset was transferred from Sarum.

 In 1731, a fire destroyed almost the whole town of Blandford and the diocesan files kept there.
 In 1831, most of the documents in Bristol Cathedral Library were lost in the riots when the mob broke into the Chapter house and made a bonfire of everything they could lay their hands on.

 In 1837, Bristol was united with Gloucester to form one diocese.
 The county of Dorset was handed back to Salisbury ('Sarum') and in return, part of the archdeaconry of Wiltshire was incorporated.